autumninthecloud/AIBillBrief/README.md

 SNOWFLAKE_SCHEMA=<your-schema>
 ```

+4. Add required assets:
+   - Place the Arkansas state flag image as `flag.png` in the root directory
+   - Place your PDF bills in the `bills` directory

 ## Usage

-1. Place your PDF bills in the `bills` directory
+1. Ensure all prerequisites are met and assets are in place

 2. Run the Streamlit application:
 ```bash